Rolf Ekéus: Early life

+Career

+Ekéus served as a district court clerk from 1959 to 1962 before joining the Ministry for Foreign Affairs as an attaché in 1962.
+He was posted in Bonn from 1963 to 1965 and then served as embassy secretary in Nairobi from 1965 to 1967.
+In 1967, he became an administrative officer (kanslisekreterare) at the Ministry for Foreign Affairs and was appointed desk officer (departementssekreterare) in 1970.
+From 1970 to 1974, he worked as secretary to the minister for foreign affairs.

+Ekéus then served as first secretary at Sweden's UN delegation in New York City from 1974 to 1978 and was deputy representative for Sweden on the United Nations Security Council from 1975 to 1976.
+In 1978, he was appointed counselor at the Swedish Embassy in The Hague.
+He later became Sweden's ambassador to the Disarmament Delegation in Geneva in 1983 and Permanent Representative of Sweden to Military Negotiations in Vienna from 1989 to 1994.

 Between 1991 and 1997 he was director of the United Nations Special Commission on Iraq, the United Nations disarmament observers in Iraq after the Gulf War.
 In late July 2002 he reportedly said in the Svenska Dagbladet newspaper that during his time in this position he attempted to resist attempts by the United States to use the commission to perform espionage.
 His successor as director was Richard Butler.
 The journalist Andrew Cockburn reported in The First Post that Ekéus told him how the former US President Bill Clinton attempted to prevent Saddam Hussein's Iraq from being certified as free of weapons of mass destruction.
 Despite Ekéus' belief that Iraq was nearly certifiable as being free of such weapons, US Secretary of State Madeleine Albright announced that United Nations sanctions would not be lifted until such time as Hussein was no longer in power.